 This is an easy vegan appetizer recipe that you and your friends are going to love.
 We make them often, and like potato chips, once we start, we can’t stop eating them.

-The good news is that they’re baked, not fried.
+The good news is that our crispy cauliflower bites are baked, not fried.
 This reduces a ton of oil, fat, and calories.
 Let’s just say that this is a healthier comfort food appetizer that doesn’t taste healthy at all.
 WINNING!!!

 They’re also super easy to make.
 It takes about 20 minutes of prep work and about 20 to 30 minutes of baking.
 That gives you enough time to turn on your favorite song and dance around the kitchen while you do the dishes and get those dipping sauces ready to go.